firefly-iii/firefly-iii/README.md

 ## Not changed

 - Firefly will not encrypt the content of the (MySQL) tables.
 Old versions of Firefly had this capability but it sucks when searching, sorting and organizing entries.

+## Current state
+I barely have the basics up and running and I'm already running behind on test coverage.
+I _do_ have some good ideas about user configuration and preferences which was a huge pain in the butt with the previous Firefly.